What's Happening at the Library?

 A Workshop of Young Writers will also meet Mondays at 5:45 pm.
 This event is for anyone ages 8 and up who is interested in writing down thoughts, creating stories, or just playing with words.

 To make things fun and simple, we are offering pizza at 5:30 pm for kids and accompanying parents; please RSVP by phone or email to let us know how much pizza to order.

-"Adventures in Weaving," a show by Susan Rockwell, will be on display at the Tunbridge Public Library from April 7 until May 19, 2017.
-An opening reception is to be held on Sunday, April 9, from 3-5 p.m.
+“The Tunbridge Fair,” a solo show of paintings by artist Rae Newell, of Bridgewater Corners will be on display at the Tunbridge Public Library until September 5, 2019.
+There will be a reception on Sunday, July 21, from 2-4 p.m.
 It is free and open to the public.

 The library is located on 289 Route 110 in the center of Tunbridge village, across from the Post Office, about five miles north of Route 14.
 The library’s hours are Monday and Wednesday, 3-8 p.m., Thursday and Friday, 3-6 p.m., and Saturday, 9 a.m. to 3 p.m.
 Call librarian Jean Wolfe at 802-889-9404 for more information.

 When Frederick Douglass was asked to speak at a Fourth of July gathering in 1852, he surprised his audience with a voice that was more challenging than it was celebratory.
 As an African-American abolitionist, Douglass shocked the audience by pointedly describing how patriotism shines brightest when Americans ask our country to grow and become as great as the Declaration of Independence suggests we can be.

 This Sunday, June 30 (at 6:30pm) will see our annual reading of Frederick Douglass’ speech reflecting on “What the Fourth of July Means to the Negro.”
 All are invited to come participate in the reading or listen as we share this inspiring and challenging work.
 Discussion and refreshments will follow.